Stu1958/Bitaxe-ESP32CYD-Monitor/README.md

 ## 🆕 New: Self Update System

-After the initial flash from GitHub, the CYD now hosts a **built-in tiny web updater**:
+After the initial flash from GitHub, the CYD now hosts a **built-in web updater**:

 * Update firmware from any phone or PC browser
-* Upload `.bin` file directly
+* Upload `.bin` file directly over your network!
+* No USB connection needed no fiddly holding Boot / Reset etc.
 * Retains all license and configuration data
 * Takes 15–45 seconds depending on WiFi